Model-free Forecasting of Rogue Waves using Reservoir Computing: Random Ocean Wave Simulation

 Both RC models demonstrate reasonable agreement for one-step prediction, as illustrated in Fig.~\ref{fig:random_waves_onestep}, which shows one-step predictions at distinct time points.
 Note that time is presented in dimensionless units.
 All models successfully predict the occurrence and location of rogue waves, which is particularly noteworthy for RC\_AB, given that the shapes and locations of these rogue waves differ from those in the quasiperiodic training data.
 The ability of the parallel RC to accurately capture rogue waves at various locations can be attributed to the translation invariance enforced in its architecture.
 However, it is important to note that RC\_AB fails to capture the short-wave components of the wave envelope, likely due to the absence of such short waves in its training data.

-For autonomous prediction, we initiate the process 0.15 NLS time units before the rogue wave event, which corresponds to 12 seconds in physical time.
-Overall, both RC\_Cm and RC\_AB demonstrate reasonable agreement with the NLS simulation data in predicting the occurrence and location of rogue waves.
-However, it is noteworthy that RC\_Cm provides a more accurate representation of the wave envelope's amplitude compared to RC\_AB.
+For autonomous prediction, we initiate the forecasting process at $t_0$ which is 0.13 dimensionless time units prior to the rogue wave event, which corresponds to 1.32~s in physical time.
+The transformation between dimensionless time $t$ and physical time $T$ is given in Eq.~\eqref{eq:NLS_var_transform}.
+The results, presented in \ref{fig:auto_JS}, show that both RC\_Cm and RC\_AB exhibit reasonable agreement with the NLS simulation data in predicting the occurrence and location of rogue waves.
+Notably, RC\_Cm yields a more accurate estimate of the wave envelope's amplitude than RC\_AB.

 We further evaluate the autonomous prediction capability of RC\_Cm using the task described in Subsection \ref{subsec:auto_pred}.
 The results, represented by the green curves in Figs.~\ref{fig:auto_profile} and \ref{fig:Hamiltonian}, indicate that RC\_Cm outperforms RC\_AB in autonomous prediction.
 This is evident from the close agreement between the solution profiles, particularly in terms of peak heights and locations, as shown in Fig.~\ref{fig:auto_profile}.
 Additionally, the potential energy of RC\_Cm aligns well with the NLS numerical simulation up to approximately 0.5 time units, while the Hamiltonian remains stable at around -0.5 until about one time unit.